 Chicago is home to one of the best-ranked museums in the world.
-Did you know that the city also some incredibly unique museums as well?
+Did you know that the city also has some incredibly unique museums as well?
 If you are taking a trip to Chicago or looking for fun things to do, check out this list of 16 of the most unique and often overlooked museums in Chicago.

 1. Art on theMart

 222 Merchandise Mart Plaza | River North

 Wednesday – Sunday | Approximately 15 minutes after sundown

 While Art on theMart is not a traditional museum, the permanent public art space does exhibit works of site-specific art pieces by world-renowned artists.
 The largest permanent digital art projection in the world is located in the heart of downtown along the Chicago River on the famous Merchandise Mart facade.
 It displays local and international works and is free and accessible to all.
 The projects are visible ten months out of the year and run for two hours a night, with expanded nightly viewing seven nights a week from May to September.
 Check out the fall programming for Art on theMart here.

 600 South Michigan Ave. | South Loop

 Monday – Saturday | 10:00 a.m. – 5:00 p.m., 12:00 p.m. – 5:00 p.m.
 Sundays